Symbolic dynamics for the piecewise rotations: Case of the bijective symmetric maps: Words and symbolic dynamics

-Now we introduce the notion of {\bf substitutive language}.
-Consider a finite set $S$ of substitutions, and $X$ a finite set of words.
-A substitutive language is the set of factors of an union of words of the form $g(u)$ where $g$ is a product of some substitutions of $S$ and $u$ is a finite word of $X$.
+Now we introduce the notion of a {\bf substitutive language}.
+Consider a finite set $S$ of substitutions and a subset $P\subset<S>$ of the monoid generated by them.
+Let $X$ be a finite set of words, then a substitutive language is the set of factors of elements of a subset of $\{g(u), g\in P, u\in X\}$.
+Of course some conditions are needed on $X$ and $P$ to be sure to define a language.
+Below, we will specify $P$ and $X$ with the help of a finite oriented graph such that each edge is marked by a substitution of $S$ and on each vertex is labeled by a finite union of words of $X$.

-A good way to represent it is to use a finite oriented graph such that the each edge is marked by a substitution of $S$ and on each vertex is attached a finite union of words of $X$.
-We attach to each path on this graph a set of words by the following way: consider one edge marked by $\sigma$ between the vertices $A,B$.
-Then we associate to this edge the set of words $\{\sigma(a),a\in A\}\cup\{b\in B\}.$ For a path obtained by concatenation of several edges we compose the substitutions.
-The set of paths on this graph defines the words of the language.
-In other terms, we start from a set of words and along the path we apply some substitutions to this set or to the set associated to the vertices in the path.
-A language is said to be {\bf substitutive} if there exists a finite number of substitutions and a graph with edges marked by the substitutions such that the language is the set of factors of the words associated to all finite paths on the graph.
-By convention, if there is only one substitution, we will only draw one vertex labelled with a finite set of words. \begin{example} For the following graph, if $X$ is a set of finite words, the language is the set of factors of the words $z^\omega$ where $z$ belongs to $Z$ defined by:
+We attach to each path on this graph a set of words by the following way: consider one edge marked by $\sigma$ between the vertices $A$ and $B$.
+Then we associate to this path the set of words $\{\sigma(a)| a\in A\}\cup\{a\in A\}.$ Furthermore to each oriented path obtained by concatenation of several edges we apply the composition of the substitutions to the starting set $A$.
+Consider the set of all paths on this graph with arbitrary starting vertex.
+The set $P\subset<S>$ is equal to the concatenation of the substitutions associated to each edge.

+By convention, if there is only one substitution, we will only draw one vertex labelled with a finite set of words.